 Bison’s seafront bar.
 Good choice for some seafront beers.
 Excellent kitchen.
 Cons: slightly pricey pint, not a huge keg selection.

 Fantastic venue, probably my top 3 in Brighton.
 Friendly staff, quality beers from Brighton Bier and plenty of guests – including German and Belgian beers on keg.
 Excellent bottle/can selection.
-Food is delivered to the venue from a Kemptown restaurant, this seems to rotate.
+Lots of German and Belgian beers to choose from as well as the usual UK craft stuff.
+Food is delivered to the venue from a Kemptown restaurant, this seems to rotate – sometimes this isn’t operational, worth checking if you’re planning to eat.
 Very close to Brewdog, so worth doing both of them.
-If you like Bierhaus, Brighton Bier have 2 other venues in Hanover (Haus on Hill, Freehaus) and they’re soon going to be opening up their brewery near the Marina.
+If you like Bierhaus, Brighton Bier have 2 other venues in Hanover (Haus on Hill, Freehaus) as well as their brewery near the Marina.

-- The Cloak Room – Cloak and Dagger taproom.
+The Cloak Room – Cloak and Dagger taproom.
 Stylish, banging, Kemptown taproom.
 C&D have been kicking out some decent beers since they opened several years ago.
 Well worth trying if you’re in the vicinity.
+EDIT: Cloak Room has shut, presumably due to covid/the Worthing taproom.

 - Black Dove – some great cocktails, very cool venue in the heart of Kemptown.
 Last time I was there, we had a couple of cans that were expired or close to expiry, so stick with the kegs, or check the dates on any bottles/cans you buy.